kenxjy/kennethyue-dot-com/src/content/work/03-symes.md

 img_alt: The Symes Logo
 description: |
   The Symes is one of the top venues in Toronto, primarily focused on weddings and private events.
-  Together we built a new customer relationship management (CRM) application from the ground to up manage their operations
+  Together we built a new comprehensive customer relationship management (CRM) application from the ground to up manage their operations from start to finish.
 tags:
   - Full Stack
   - Angular 2+